Next Polish parliamentary election: Campaign

-PiS held a programmatic convention in Katowice on 24–25 October 2025 titled "Myśląc: Polska" (Thinking: Poland).
+PiS began its post-presidential election campaign by issuing "Polish declaration" (Deklaracja polska) outlining basic stances of the party in July 2025.
+On 24–25 October 2025, the party held a programmatic convention in Katowice titled "Myśląc: Polska" (Thinking: Poland).
 During the convention, chairman Kaczyński commented on the situation in the country, highlighting economic matters, healthcare and security as Poland's most important issues.
 He condemned European integration, describing it as German imperialism and erosion of Polish statehood.
-The convention included 128 panels discussing a wide range of topics and conceptual ideas such as an universal basic income of 500 PLN, a voucher for housebuying families or automatic tax payment by AI.
+The convention included 128 panels discussing a wide range of topics and conceptual ideas such as a universal basic income of 500 PLN, a voucher for home-buying families or automatic tax payment by AI.